 (4) universal product codes, labels, price tags, or markings on goods.

-How can I be charged with Fraudulent Destruction, Removal, or Concealment of Writing?
+How can I be charged with a Fraudulent Destruction, Removal, or Concealment of Writing offense in Texas?

-What is the punishment for Fraudulent Destruction, Removal, or Concealment of Writing
+What is the penalty for a Texas Fraudulent Destruction, Removal, or Concealment of Writing offense?

 A conviction for Fraudulent Destruction, Removal, or Concealment of Writing is punished by default as a Class A misdemeanor,[3] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.

-However, if the writing is a will, deed, or mortgage, then a conviction for Fraudulent Destruction, Removal, or Concealment of Writing is punished as a State Jail Felony,[4] with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to two years.
-Learn about the differences between grades of felonies and misdemeanors
+However, if the writing is a will, deed, or mortgage, then a conviction for Fraudulent Destruction, Removal, or Concealment of Writing in Texas is punished as a State Jail Felony,[6] with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to two years.

 If at the time of the offense the writing was attached to tangible property to indicate the price for the sale of that property and the actor engaged in the conduct described by Subsection (a) with respect to that writing for the purpose of obtaining the property for a lesser price indicated by a separate writing, an offense under this section is: